soc/soc.me/_languages/comparing-and-sorting.md

 date:   2018-10-31 12:00:00 +0200
 ---

-Similarly to [equality and identity](equality-and-identity-part1), most languages have severely restricted facilities to handle distinct ordering relationships like comparisons and sorting.
+Similarly to [equality and identity](equality-and-identity-part1), most languages have severely restricted facilities to handle distinct ordering relationships like comparison and sorting.

-Languages usually provide only a single comparison operation/protocol, often requiring workarounds for some data types in which comparing and sorting operations return different results.
+Languages usually provide only a single operation/protocol, often requiring workarounds for some data types in which the comparison operation and the sorting operation return distinct results.

 Consider the following `Comparable` trait: